InsertKoinIO/koin/docs/reference/koin-core/modules.md

 *As definitions between modules are lazy*, we can use modules to implement different strategy implementation: declare an implementation per module.

-Let's take an example, of a Repository and Datasource.
+Let's look at an example of a Repository and Datasource.
 A repository need a Datasource, and a Datasource can be implemented in 2 ways: Local or Remote.

 ```kotlin
 class Repository(val datasource : Datasource)